Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Effective point particle description of compact objects and notation

-Another way to parameterize the response function is by exploiting separation of scales.
-If the orbital timescale is much longer than the internal, dynamical timescales of the star, we can expand $F\left(\tau-\tau^{\prime}\right)$ as a Laurent series in $\left(\tau-\tau^{\prime}\right)^{-1}$, multiplied by a Dirac delta function in time, which captures the stars instantaneous tidal response.
-Mathematically, we then write
+We can simplify our parameterization of the linear response function by using a separation of scales argument.
+If the orbital timescale is much longer than the internal, dynamical timescales of the star, we make a common assumption and assert that the tidal response can be written as

-which is equivalent to expanding in powers of the frequency $\omega$ in frequency space (c.f. \cite{Chakrabarti:2013xza}).
-Using $d\delta_D(x)/dx = - \delta_D(x) / x$, and integrating over proper time, we then have